1. Mexico’s geography and size

 Traditional Mexican cuisine includes these dishes:

-For more great food, information about typical Mexican drinks, plus 3 foods we hated—read my article about the food in Mexico
+For more great food, information about typical Mexican drinks, plus 3 foods I hated—read my article about the food in Mexico.

 Mexicans are really friendly and kind

-• Objective: 126 million people live in Mexico, making it the 10th most populous country on the planet.
+Objective: Around 130 million people live in Mexico, making it one of the most populous countries on the planet.
 And that’s a hell of a lot.
 The number includes various races, ethnicities, and nationalities, creating a multicultural environment for everyone.

 What is the economic situation in Mexico like?